What is Cross-Site Scripting

 In some cases, attackers use XSS to deface a website.
 They use injected scripts to change the site’s content or redirect a user browser to another web page containing malicious code.

 XSS vulnerabilities allow an attacker to masquerade as a victim user to carry out any actions that a user can perform and access any user’s data.
-In case the victim has privileged access within the application, then the attacker might gain full control over all the application’s functionalities and data.
+If the victim has privileged access within the application, then the attacker might gain full control over all the application’s functionalities and data.

 Overall, cybercriminals can combine cross-site scripting with other attacks such as social engineering to pull off advanced attacks, including cookie theft, planting trojans, phishing, identity theft, and keylogging.